inpla/inpla0.02/README.md

 # Introduction (how to use)
-Inpla evaluates nets built by connections between terms.
+Inpla evaluates nets, which are built by connections between terms.
 First, we learn about terms and connections.

 ## Terms
 Terms are built by names and agents as follows: